Head Coach Rick Squiers

 Having three All-Americans, the Lopers reached the Sweet 16 where only six-time defending national champ Concordia-St. Paul stopped them.

-UNK hosted the Elite Eight, drawing record crowds to the Health & Sports Center.
-A crowd of 5,025 watched the Loper-Grand Valley match.
+UNK hosted the Elite Eight that season, drawing record crowds to the Health & Sports Center.
+A crowd of 5,025 watched the Loper-GVSU match.
 UNK saw a three-year, 66-match win home court win streak stopped by the Lakers on that December day.